clpo13/OCR4wikisource/README.md

 # Version

 1.54

-#Note
+# Note

 This program is evolving heavily.
 Always use the latest version.
-Compare the version number with your's version.
+Compare the version number above with yours.

 Feel free to report any errors in the issues section.

 # OCR4wikisource

 There are many PDF files and DJVU files in WikiSource in various languages.
 In many wikisource projects, those files are splited into individual page as an Image, using proofRead extension.